 Microchipping and registration is required by law and enables the return of stray animals to their owner.
 Companion animals need to be microchipped by 12 weeks of age.

-Owning a pet can be great fun - it brings many rewards and pets can be a very important part of life.
-There are various laws that aim to protect your pet's health and safety.
+Pets can be great fun and an important part of life.
+Find out about your responsibilities and laws that aim to protect your pet's health and safety.

 The plan aims to encourage responsible pet ownership and management of pets to the benefit of pets, the pet owner, the broader community and the environment.